- US Online Poker

-Online sports betting and retail sportsbooks are coming soon to New Hampshire.
+Online sports betting and retail sportsbooks are run by DraftKings in New Hampshire.

-The NH legislature passed a sports wagering bill in July 2019 and expects to launch its legal industry in early 2020.
+The NH legislature passed a sports wagering bill in July 2019 and launched its legal industry in December 2019.
 The New Hampshire Lottery Commission regulates the state’s sports betting operations.

 DraftKings Sportsbook is the currently the only operator approved to offer online sports betting in the state.
-Along with its mobile app, DraftKings plans to open several retail locations and a new office in NH during the coming year.
-Having secured what amounts to a monopoly via the RFP process, DraftKings will share 50% of its revenue with the state.
+Along with its mobile app, DraftKings has retail locations and a new office in NH.
+The retail sportsbooks are at The Brook (DraftKings Sportsbook at the Brook) and Filotimo Casino (DraftKings Sportsbook at Manchester).
+Having secured what amounts to a monopoly via the RFP process, DraftKings shares 50% of its revenue with the state.

-Unlike many other jurisdictions with legalized sports gambling, the legal betting age in New Hampshire is 18 years old.
+Unlike many other jurisdictions with legalized sports betting, the legal betting age in New Hampshire is 18 years old.

-DraftKings Sportsbook will be the lone sports betting option in New Hampshire.
-Regulators awarded the Boston-based company exclusive rights to operate the state’s only online/mobile sportsbook, exchanging competition for a larger share of revenue.
+DraftKings Sportsbook is the lone sports betting option in New Hampshire.
+Regulators awarded the Boston-based company exclusive rights to operate the state’s only online/mobile sportsbook, exchanging competition for a larger share of the revenue.

 DraftKings hopes go live in NH in January 2020.